 Clinical Assistant Licence: Granted to physicians to provide medical services within a clinical division or department of a Nova Scotia tertiary care hospital under the direction and supervision of a licensed physician.

-Postgraduate Training Licence: Granted to physicians registered in a full-time postgraduate or fellowship training program, elective training or a clinical traineeship with Dalhousie University.
+Postgraduate Training Licence: Granted to physicians registered in a full-time postgraduate or training program, elective training or a clinical traineeship with Dalhousie University.